joskvi/fmstats/README.md

 flask/bin/pip install -r requirements.txt
 mkdir lastfm_data
 ```
-After adding your LastFM API key to config.py (or config_local.py), the Flask server can be run using:
+After adding your Last.fm API key to config.py (or config_local.py), the Flask server can be run using:
 ```
 ./run.py --flask
 ```